JoannaKyl/CS50x/README.md

 - A **solid understanding of programming fundamentals** in languages such as C, Python, SQL, HTML, CSS, and JavaScript.
 - The **ability to think algorithmically** and solve complex problems efficiently.
 - **Experience with key concepts** including algorithm, data structures, memory management, cybersecurity basics, software engineering , and web development.
-- **Project-based learning:** Applying theoretical knowledge to real-world inspired projects, from finance simulators to personal blogs.
+- **Project-based learning:** Applying theoretical knowledge to real-world inspired projects.

 ## Useful Resources